 An automated document control system will also integrate into the organization’s training system, resulting in a smooth transition from approval to training on new document.
 It will also have tests built directly into the document control, ensuring full training on new processes for all employees.

 An automated document control will also include a change request process to ensure that all changes follow the process defined by your company.
 It should ensure that changes to related documents can be requested in a single workflow and automatically archive older document revisions.

 This tends to be one of the most time-consuming tasks, and users can greatly benefit by automation of this bit.
 Automation here will ensure control over rogue documents, automatic replacement of documents, real-time and repeatable e-mail notification and automatic distribution upon approval.

-An automated Document Control system will help ensure compliance to information security and regulatory guidelines such as multi-password access and signature, forced expiration of passwords, account and intruder lockout, and Audit trail history/record archiving.
+An automated document control system will help ensure compliance with information security and regulatory guidelines such as multi-password access and signature, forced expiration of passwords, account and intruder lockout, and Audit trail history/record archiving.